Tzongjie/BT4222_GoldenTap/stock_prediction/README.md

 - Download the stock_data folder into this subfolder and unzip it if it isn't already
 - As the stock data are already scraped, you don't need to run the code from 'Data Scraping Cleaning.ipynb'.
 You only need to run the code for the 'Stock Prediction Model.ipynb' on jupyter environment

-# 1. Getting Data from Yahoo Finance [don't need to run]
+# 1. Getting Data from Yahoo Finance [don't need to run this jupyter notebook]
 - Imports commonly used packages for scraping stock data from Yahoo Finance

-## 1.1 Reading Company Data
+## 1.1 Reading in Stock Company Details
 - Reads in 'companylist.csv' to get the list of company names and their respective symbols for the objective to retrieve historical stock data of stock firms.

 ## 1.2 Scraping Stock Data